Hello Machine Bros!

 Next, we will show the 3 cases:

-This is a very inefficient way to print the letter T, it will require support material, it will take a long time to print, and the piece will not be resistant.
+This is a very inefficient way to print the letter T. It will require support material, a long time to 3D print, and the piece will not be mechanically resistant.

 This is a highly efficient way to print the letter T.

-The model doesn’t need support material, it takes much less time to 3D print it and this is the orientation that allows to obtain a strong piece compared to the other two configurations.
+The 3D model doesn’t need support material, it takes much less time to 3D print it and this is the orientation that allows obtaining a mechanically strong piece compared to the other two configurations.

 The Black Panther model from malix3design that we show in the image above was 3D printed by us and one of the challenges was to be able to properly position the model so that the supports did not compromise the integrity of the model.